A list will do you good and keep your brain sane

 Doing the contents of the list are important as well and prioritizing what needs to be done now.
 But the act or habit of writing things down, in one place, regardless of the task is what is very important to keeping your mind healthy so that you can “do” what is on the list.

-Sometimes, I am not ever sure if what goes on my list will ever need to be done in my lifetime.
+Sometimes, I am not even sure if what goes on my list will ever need to be done.
 I put it there regardless because for that period of time it seems important.
-Or feels like it might need to get done.
+It feels like it might need to get done.
 And my mind is happy with the well-deserved break of thinking of it so much.
-I work hard and my thoughts do too.
-And my mind pays the price if I don’t give it the daily or weekly massage, if you will, that writing a list provides.

 When you write out a list and empty the contents of your brain onto it you do just that – give your brain a much-needed vacation of sorts.
 The list says to your brain, “It’s okay, I’ve got you covered; no need to remember it all.”
-Don’t those words just make you feel relieved?

 Do you keep a list?
 In what ways does it help you?